soggymuse/Obsidian-Apawthecaria/README.md

 These templates use the YAML frontmatter functionality built-in to Obsidian to set the information, along with a Dataview template to use it.
 You can then use another Dataview template to index and filter all ailments in your vault.

 You'll need the [Dataview](https://blacksmithgu.github.io/obsidian-dataview/) plugin to make them work as intended.
-You'll also need my `snippets.css` file if you want your templates to look like mine.
+You'll also need my [snippets.css](https://github.com/soggymuse/Obsidian-Apawthecaria/blob/main/Snippets/snippets.css) file if you want your templates to look like mine.

 ### Templates Explained

-I use three different custom callouts for all the templates in my vault: `[!ailment]` `[!reagent]` and `[!recipe]`. , `[!ailment]` is really just a standard callout with no icon so you could use any of the default callouts instead, whereas `[!reagent]` adds a border and `[!recipe]` has two columns for ingredients and instructions.
+I use three different custom callouts for all the templates in my vault: `[!ailment]` `[!reagent]` and `[!recipe]`.  `[!ailment]` is really just a standard callout with no icon so you could use any of the default callouts instead, whereas `[!reagent]` adds a border and `[!recipe]` has two columns for ingredients and instructions.

 **Note:** Not all fields are used in all templates.